luv-singh-ai/Sukoon/README.md

 * Affordability issues
 * Low budget allocation for mental healthcare

 # What could a solution look like?
-(Tentative features)
+(Future Vision)
 * Very personal approach with focus on listening and emphasising
 * Available in 22 Indic regional languages, especially on mobile devices
 * Stores the user conversation locally, not on cloud -> ensuring complete privacy